Everett Golson was quick on his feet Saturday night.

 Golson finished 25 of 40 for 259 yards with two touchdown passes and ran 18 times for a season-high 56 yards and one touchdown, the nifty scramble that gave Notre Dame the lead for good.

 The combination was good enough to send the Shillelagh Trophy back to South Bend, Indiana, for a seventh consecutive year, where it will stay until these teams resume the rivalry in 2020 following a five-year hiatus.
-The Shamrock Series has been played every year since 1946.
+The series has been played every year since 1946.

-With No. 6 Georgia losing to No. 24 South Carolina earlier Saturday, Notre Dame could crack the Top 10 for the first time this season - though Kelly isn't convinced his team is playing that well yet.
+With No. 6 Georgia losing to No. 24 South Carolina and Boston College knocking off No. 9 USC in a matchup of Irish rivals, Notre Dame could crack the Top 10 for the first time this season - though Kelly isn't convinced his team is playing that well yet.

 "We're still not a finished product by any means, we're still such a young team," Kelly said.
 "At 3-0, we're extremely pleased with where we are, but we know we're nowhere close to where we need to be."